project-chip/connectedhomeip/silabs_examples/silabs-sensors/README.md

 ### Note 1 examples 3 Devices type

-This example differs from other Silicon Labs as it got 3 different device type sharing the same common code.
+This example differs from other Silicon Labs as it showcases a device that has the following different devices types on different endpoints
-With this example you can build :

 - Occupancy Sensor
 - Temperature Sensor
 - Contact Sensor

+The application can cycle between the 3 different sensor modes by pressing BTN0.

 All sensors behave in the same way.
 A Press of BTN1 will trigger a state change.
 For the Temperature sensor this will trigger a change in a preset array of temperature.

-The goal here is really to demonstrate the bare minimum for a Matter Sensor Application.
-Feel free to modify the SensorCallbacks.cpp to add real sensors and your own logic.

-By default if no extra arguments are provided to the build script, the occupancy sensor will be build.

-to change the sensor type just use one of the following arguments :

-    - "is_temperature_sensor=true"
-    - "is_contact_sensor=true"
-    - "is_occupancy_sensor=true"

 example :

-    - ./scripts/examples/gn_efr32_example.sh ./examples/silabs-sensor/efr32/ ./out/temperature-sensor BRD4187C "is_temperature_sensor=true"
+    - ./scripts/examples/gn_efr32_example.sh ./examples/silabs-sensor/efr32/ ./out/silabs-sensor BRD4187C
 ___